 The 1993 party was one of the largest ever assembled for a Mystic tour.
 Pictured are (back, L to R) Chris Cook, Martin Watts, Rita Thomson, Peter Thomson, Ernie Sharland, Bryan Wendon, Paul Tyler, Jim Thomson, (middle L to R) Jenny Cook, Kevin Barron, Tai-Wai Cheung, Sid Thomson, Neil Hadley, Matthew Loades, Duncan Chave, Windy Miller, Adi Borley, Talia Cooper, Matthew Cook, (front L to R) Naomi Sheffer, Amanda Hall, Sarah Noble, Annie Thomson, Kate Thomson and Sam Cook.

 We drove up to Scotland on Monday 26th July, the day after beating Contango in an exciting game.
 Our first Scottish game was in Bannockburn against Saint Modans.
 We won another exciting game.
 Good, tight bowling restricted them to 131 in their 40 overs.
 Chris Healey's first innings for the Mystics saw us home by one wicket.
-The next day was our first game at Clackmannan.
+The next day was our first game at Clackmannan County.
 What a game it was.
 Shahid Anwar, coming in with the score at 61 for three, made 104 out of their daunting total of 197.
-Windy, Grumpy, Chris Cook and Sid eased us past their score for the loss of only three wickets.
+Windy, Chris Healey, Chris Cook and Sid eased us past their score for the loss of only three wickets.

 Bryan seemed surprised to receive the player of the tour award, but Annie took her supporter of the tour award in her stride.